-- 1. Objective: Financial Services will develop, review and revised (based on General Accepted Accounting Principles and other regulations) the Department Policy and Procedure Manual that will include accepted practices, ensuring internal controls and other fiscally prudent measures are in place. - o Due Date: 07/01/2016 and on going - Person Responsible: Director of Financial Services and Finance Committee - o Metric: Audits, change in regulations, Fee-For Service - o Measure: Policy and Procedure Manual - Achieved: - 2.
-Objective: The Finance Department will monitor and accommodate new and changing paradigms that will include Fee For Service / Medicaid Billing. - o Due Date: 07/01/2016 - o Person Responsible: Director of Financial Services; Finance Committee; Executive Director - o Metric: Guidelines established by State for Fee For Service - Measure: Therap Services, Financial Ledgers and program, Computer systems - O Achieved: - 3.
-Objective: To have a business model in place that is able to accommodate Fee For Service, Medicaid billing and one that is flexible enough whereas we can readily adjust and sustain our programming in response to most, if not all, new or modified and relevant funding models. - o Due Date: 12/31/2013 - Person Responsible: Director of Financial Services; Executive Director; Information Technology Administrator; Director of Quality - o Metric: Guidelines established by State for Fee For Service - o Measure: Therap Services, Financial Ledgers and program, Computer systems - Achieved:
+- 1. Objective: Financial Services will develop, review and revised (based on General Accepted Accounting Principles and other regulations) the Department Policy and Procedure Manual that will include accepted practices, ensuring internal controls and other fiscally prudent measures are in place. - Due Date: 07/01/2014 and review annually - o Person Responsible: Director of Financial Services and Finance Committee - Metric: Audits, change in regulations, Fee-For Service - o Measure: Policy and Procedure Manual - O Achieved: - 2.
+Objective: The Finance Department will monitor and accommodate new and changing paradigms that will include Fee For Service / Medicaid Billing. - o Due Date: 07/01/2015 - o Person Responsible: Director of Financial Services; Finance Committee; Executive Director - Metric: Guidelines established by State for Fee For Service - Measure: Therap Services, Financial Ledgers and program, Computer systems - Achieved - Objective: To have a business model in place that is able to accommodate Fee For Service, Medicaid billing and one that is flexible enough whereas we can readily adjust and sustain our programming in response to most, if not all, new or modified and relevant funding models. - Due Date: 12/31/2014 an on-going - Person Responsible: Director of Financial Services; Executive Director; Information Technology Administrator; Director of Quality - o Metric: Guidelines established by State for Fee For Service - o Measure: Therap Services, Financial Ledgers and program, Computer systems - Achieved: